 You will need to indicate the total cost of your study abroad program.
 Keep in mind that this doesn't just include your program's tuition; be sure to include all of your program-related expenses.
-This includes your housing, meals, books, the NU study abroad fee (if applicable), international airfare, local commuting costs (NOT personal travel/vacation/tourism while abroad), student visa, and international health insurance.
-You can find cost estimates on the Costs & Funding tab of your program brochure, or ask your program for this information.
+This includes your housing, meals, books, the NU study abroad fee (if applicable), international airfare, student visa, international health insurance, and local commuting costs (NOT personal travel/vacation/tourism while abroad).
+You can find cost estimates at the bottom of your program brochure, or ask your program for this information.
 If you need to obtain or renew your passport, you can also include that expense.

 You will also need to provide the total scholarships/grants you have already been awarded or know you will have for your study abroad program.
 This includes any scholarships you have already been awarded at time of application, as well as any financial aid that will transfer to your program.
 If you're not sure, contact Krista Bethel in the financial aid office for help calculating these figures.

 Financial Aid Adviser: Krista Bethel – all programs & terms

 - Catrina DeBord – Greece, Hungary, Italy, & Netherlands